OpenMined/PySyft/docs/source/guides/data-owner/02-create-account-configure-pb.rst

 A. Using PySyft: Create account from Domain Client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a Data Scientists account for someone within your team or organization, you need to tell your Domain 4 things:
+To create a Data Scientist account for someone within your team or organization, you need to tell your Domain 4 things:

 #. **Name**: Name of the individual
 #. **Email**: Associated email address of the individual